nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Archived interviews will not be displayed even if they fall within the next week.
 * If there are no upcoming interviews, a blank window will be displayed.
 * `remind` can only be used on the main application list page (i.e. not to be used on list-archive page).
+* To refresh the list of upcoming interviews, close the reminder window (if it is currently opened) and input `remind` command again.

 ### Clearing all entries: `clear`
 Clears all entries from CinternS.